LOOSE-LIPS/loose-lips-2.0/src/routes/blog/nanas-sunday-jams-eating-noddemix-young-marble-giants/index.md

 banner:
   - >-
     imported/nanas-sunday-jams-eating-noddemix-young-marble-giants/image1241.jpeg
-description: >-
-  Banner artwork by the majestic Trav, all of Nana&#39;s jams are gathered in&nbsp;this playlist.
+description: "Banner artwork by the majestic Trav, all of Nana's jams are gathered in\_this playlist.
 Yes Yes Sunday Jammers.
 Welcome back, I hope all is well, good and right.
-Have you had a chance to check out this month&rsquo;s edition of Deep Cuts yet?
-Get on it because it&rsquo;s a heavy slice and one to gorge [...]Read More...
+Have you had a chance to check out this month’s edition of Deep Cuts yet?
+Get on it because it’s a heavy slice and one to gorge [...]Read More..."
 published: true
 tags: feature
 featured: false